jameshughes89/cs102/src/site/lab10.rst

     * This definition can be recursively applied to all subtrees within a tree

 * A *max* heap is similar to a min heap, but instead the root is the largest
-    * The image above provides an exampale of a max heap
+    * The image above provides an example of a max heap

 .. warning::